-The data for this valuation was provided by the System staff as of June 30, 2023.
+The data for this valuation was provided by the System staff as of June 30, 2024.
+In preparing our report, we relied on information (some oral and some written) supplied by the SBCERS staff.
+This information includes, but is not limited to, plan provisions, employee data, and financial information.
 We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice No. 23.